EIHW/ComParE2021/README.md

 This Sub-Challenge is based on a corpus collected by Utrecht University, The Netherlands.

-The task is a 5-class classifciation, and the classes for the audio data are either 'background','chimpanze', 'mandrille','geunon', and 'redcap'.
+The task is a 5-class classifciation, and the classes for the audio data are either 'background', 'chimpanze', 'mandrille', 'geunon', or 'redcap'.
 Apart from the standard ComParE baseline toolkits (openSMILE, Bag-of-Audio-Words), we additionally provide a Deep End-to-End approach (end2you).

 ## Submission
 The participants are required to provide one prediction for audio instance, in the test set.